pololu/rpicsim/docs/DefiningSimulationClass.md

 There are two things you must do inside a simulation class.

-First, call {RPicSim::Sim::ClassDefinitionMethods#device_is device_is} in order to specify the PIC device your firmware runs on.
+First, call {RPicSim::Sim::ClassDefinitionMethods#use_device use_device} in order to specify the PIC device your firmware runs on.
 Unfortunately, RPicSim cannot just detect this information from your COF file.
-The argument to `device_is` should be a simple string containing the official name of the PIC device, like "PIC10F322".
+The argument to `use_device` should be a simple string containing the official name of the PIC device, like "PIC10F322".

-Second, call {RPicSim::Sim::ClassDefinitionMethods#filename_is filename_is} to specify the path to your COF or HEX file.
-This must be done after calling `device_is`.
+Second, call {RPicSim::Sim::ClassDefinitionMethods#use_file use_file} to specify the path to your COF or HEX file.
+This must be done after calling `use_device`.
 In the example, we start with `File.dirname(__FILE__)`, which is the name of the directory that the current Ruby file is in, and add a string to that.
-This allows us to move our tests and firmware files around on the disk without changing the `filename_is` line.
+This allows us to move our tests and firmware files around on the disk without changing the `use_file` line.

 Pins
 ----